-4.3 International Maritime Organization (Mr. Colin Young, Regional Maritime Advisor)
+4.3 International Maritime Organization (Mr. Colin Young, Regional Maritime Adviser)

-The Voluntary IMO Member State Audit Scheme (VIMSAS) was established to support countries to fulfill the full range of their IMO regulatory responsibilities including those required by SOLAS Chapter V. Section 9 for navigation.
-It supports participating countries by conducting an objective assessment of their compliance, identifies targeted capacity-building where it will have the greatest effect and help develop national supportive legislation.
-These activities are carried out under the "Implementation of IMO Instruments Sub-Committee" of the IMO Maritime Safety Committee.
-The states of MACHC MS vis a vis their individual audits were reflected in the slides.
+The Voluntary, then voluntary, IMO Member State Audit Scheme (IMSAS) was established to support countries to fulfill the full range of their IMO regulatory responsibilities including those required by SOLAS Chapter V. Section 9 for navigation.
+It supports participating countries by conducting an objective assessment of their compliance, assists the identification of targeted capacity-building to ensure the greatest effect and help develop national supportive legislation.
+These activities are carried out under the "Sub-Committee on Implementation of IMO Instruments of the IMO.
+The status of MACHC MS vis a vis their individual audits were reflected in the slides.

-A High-Level Symposium on International Maritime Development in the Caribbean Region for Ministers responsible for maritime transport was hosted by Jamaica in February 2019.
+A High-Level Symposium (HLS) on International Maritime Development in the Caribbean Region for Ministers responsible for maritime transport was hosted by Jamaica in February 2019.
 Following presentations delivered by a number of international and regional organizations and subsequent discussion on the matters delivered, the Ministers and other participants developed the Jamaica HLS Resolution 2019.

-The Ministers invited the IMO to increase delivery of regional maritime training and asked Caribbean States to urge their policy makers to put a high priority on it.
-They were also invited to request the IMO to assist in the establishment of a national framework for hydrographic services in order to meet the mandatory obligations of SOLAS Chapter V - Regulation 9 and research the feasibility of the establishment of a regional hydrographic office.
+Following the HLS, a regional Workshop for Senior Maritime Administrators (SMA was held wherein the SMA invited the IMO to increase delivery of regional maritime training and invited Caribbean States to urge their policy makers to put a high priority on it.
+They also invited the IHO to assist in the establishment of a national framework for hydrographic services in order to meet the mandatory obligations of SOLAS Chapter V - Regulation 9 and research the feasibility of the establishment of a regional hydrographic office.

 IHO Director Mustafa Iptes and Assistant Director Alberto Costa Neves said that IHO Secretariat supports the initiative even though it would not be part of the IHO structure, since IHO is based on accession of Member States.
 He added that Coastal States must work among themselves to advance these initiatives.
-The IHO Secretariat can help with this process, as it participates in these meetings and will attend the

-First Caribbean Regional Knowledge Partnership Workshop (KPW) on maritime technical cooperation activities, 20 to 24 January 2020 in Kingston, Jamaica.
+The IHO Secretariat can help with this process, as it participates in these meetings and will attend the First Caribbean Regional Knowledge Partnership Workshop (KPW) on maritime technical cooperation activities, 20 to 24 January 2020 in Kingston, Jamaica.
 He invited MACHC MS to ensure their IMO representatives raise the importance of hydrographic training at this meeting.

-20.4.3 Action: MACHC attendees to ask their IMO reps to raise awareness of Hydrographic issues at the potential donor organization meeting taking place in Jamaica, 20-24 January, with IALA, IHO participation.
+Action: MACHC attendees to ask their IMO reps to raise awareness of Hydrographic issues at the potential donor organization meeting taking place in Jamaica, 20-24 January, with IALA, IHO participation.